-Every now and then, I crave for Chinese herbs made into dessert soup, and this snow fungus and papaya is one of the many incarnation of such sweet soup :) Somehow I like snow fungus in dessert more than in savory soup, maybe because it turns translucent and still retains some crunch texture, a really nice contrast with the tender and sweet papaya.
+Every now and then, I crave for Chinese herbs made into dessert soup, and this snow fungus and papaya is one of the many incarnations of such sweet soup :) Somehow I like snow fungus in dessert more than in savory soup, maybe because it turns translucent and still retains some crunch texture, a really nice contrast with the tender and sweet papaya.
 As for the apricot kernels, well, who doesn’t like munching nuts in their dessert, right? ♥

 Snow Fungus and Papaya Sweet Soup